k3karthic/ansible__oci-ydns/README.md

     1. Specify the region where you have deployed your server on Oracle Cloud.
     1. Configure the authentication as per the [Oracle Guide](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm#SDK_and_CLI_Configuration_File).
 1. Set username and ssh authentication in `inventory/group_vars/`.
-2. Set username and password for YDNS in `inventory/group_vars/ydns.yml` using the sample `inventory/group_vars/ydns.yml.sample`.
+2. Set username and password for YDNS in `inventory/group_vars/ydns.yml`.
+Use `inventory/group_vars/ydns.yml.sample` as a reference.

 To use more than a single SSH keypair (with passphrases), use ssh-agent to store them.